jooniku/ohjelmistotekniikka_23/training_log_app/documentation/user_manual.md

 If the creation is successful, you are prompted back to the login page to log in with the new account.

 ## Main page
+This is the main page of the user.
+You are transferred here after login.

+![user_main_page](./photos/user_main_page.png)

 Here you can see your total training time in hours and in days.

-![user_main_page](./photos/user_main_page.png)

 On the top left corner you'll see which user you're logged in as.